Herzheimer/Nebel/README.md

-Nebel Game Engine
+# Nebel Game Engine

-coming soon...
+Nebel is a cross-platform game engine supporting Linux, Android and Windows.

+## example projects
+TODO

+## How to build the engine from source
+TODO